OCR App for iPhone

 Start Extracting Text Today

-Download ScanLens free and experience AI-powered OCR on your iPhone.
+Download ScanLens free and try on-device OCR on your iPhone.
+See pricing and plans for the full feature set.